 Our excursion today takes us by rail to Koblenz, an ancient town with roots stretching back as far as the Romans.
 Whilst here, we have time to explore the beautifully preserved Old Town before we enjoy a cruise through the stunning scenery of the Rhine Valley.
 This river actually runs through six European countries on its way to its outlet in the Netherlands, drifting through some exceptionally attractive landscapes, valleys and forests.
 Our cruise takes us past the half-timbered river bank houses and past the low farmlands of this picture perfect region.

 Today is free in Trier.
 The ruins of various Roman spaces are fantastic to explore.
-The large Roman amphitheatre is in superb shape, with the walls in the centre still very much intact and many of the animal pens explorable.
+The large Roman amphitheatre is in superb shape, with the walls in the center still very much intact and many of the animal pens explorable.
 Likewise, the Trier Imperial baths are fantastically well-preserved, making them a perfect snapshot into the lives of the aristocratic Romans who bathed here.

 Today we take a coach to Bernkastel-Kues, a famous 700-year-old wine town.
 Bernkastel features a lovely market square adorned with fountains and surrounded by half-timbered houses, and we enjoy a cruise on the majestic Moselle River, a great way to admire the valley scenery.
-From the vineyards on its steep banks, to various castles, stately homes and churches, the Moselle is an ever changing painting full of glorious sights, smells and colours.
+From the vineyards on its steep banks, to various castles, stately homes and churches, the Moselle is an ever changing painting full of glorious sights, smells and colors.
 Enjoy the superb views of isolated farmlands, stately homes and charming German villages as you drift by the green banks, and keep an eye out for the Moselle's swan population dotted on the shores and waters.
 After the cruise, your time is free to explore the charming town and maybe sample the local Riesling.
 We return to Trier by coach where we enjoy a farewell dinner tonight.

-Leaving Germany behind, we leave Trier by train, travelling to Brussels.
+Leaving Germany behind, we leave Trier by train, traveling to Brussels.
 Here we join the Eurostar and return to St Pancras International.
 On arrival into the English capital, your tour comes to an end.